polterguy/sephia-five/README.md

 If you print your PGP fingerprint on for instance your business cards, then anyone you meet, and hand out a business card to, can easily verify that an email conversation has been cryptographically secured between you two.

 Basically, as long as you receive a happy email, you can be 100% perfectly confident on that the communication have been cryptographically secured.
-If you receive a neutral face email, you can be almost certain, but not entirely of that the communication is secured.
-If you receive a sad face email, you might as well start communicating using postcards.
+If you receive a neutral face email, you can be almost certain, but not entirely sure of that the communication is secured.
+If you receive a sad face email, the email was not sent encrypted, but rather in plain text.

-The above screenshot also illustrates a crucial point, which is that every time Sephia Five requires you to carefully think before you act - It will show you a red warning.
-This is in fact the only use of colors we have in Sephia Five by default, which further reduces _"cognitive noise"_.

 ## Compose your emails using Markdown